LynkFS/NeuralNet/README.md

 Simple 3 layer feed-forward neural network component\
 \
 No dependencies\
-Can be used in conjunction with DWScript compilers
+Can be used in conjunction with most Pascal compilers